fabsa-iscteiul/ES1-2019-EIPL-83/README.md

 * None were found after testing
 ### Not implemented
 #### Sprint 1
-* Some button don't have action listeners
+* Some buttons don't have action listeners
 * Possibility of visualization of excel data
 #### Sprint 2
 * Comparison of excel values